b-lukaszuk/julia_luzne_zadanka/experiment1/contents/julia_first_encounter.md

 ### Exercise 1 {#sec:julia_language_exercise1}

 Imagine the following situation.
 You and your friends call to order out a pizza.
 You got only \$50 and you are pretty hungry.
-But you got a dilemma, for exactly \$50 you can either order 2 pizzas 30 cm in diameter, or 1 pizza 45 cm in diameter.
+But you got a dilemma, for exactly \$50 you can either order 2 pizzas 30 cm in diameter each, or 1 pizza 45 cm in diameter.
 Which one is more worth it?

 *Hint: Assume that the pizza is flat and that you are eating its surface.*